plant-plasticity/rice-root-response-atlas/README.md

-# rice-root-response-atlas
+# Rice-root-response-atlas

-Code used to analyze data in Reynoso et al. 2021
+Code used to analyze data in Reynoso et al. 2022

 Files include: